Nikon D600 vs Fujifilm X-Pro2

-The Nikon D600 and the Fujifilm X-Pro2 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and January 2016.
+The Nikon D600 and the Fujifilm X-Pro2 are two enthusiast cameras that were announced, respectively, in September 2012 and January 2016.
 The D600 is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D600) and an APS-C (X-Pro2) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24.2 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D600 vs Fujifilm X-Pro2

-The side-by-side display below illustrates the physical size and weight of the Nikon D600 and the Fujifilm X-Pro2.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Nikon D600 and the Fujifilm X-Pro2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D600 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D600 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is notably smaller (27 percent) than the Nikon D600.
 Moreover, the X-Pro2 is substantially lighter (42 percent) than the D600.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.